As you may know, the freeCodeCamp community now uses Hashnode for our publication's backend instead of Ghost.

 Formatting menu showing different options

-You can scroll down, click through the buttons along the top, or just start typing what you're looking for (like "table" or "embed a link" or "quote" and so on) and the menu will filter through options accordingly.
+You can scroll down, click through the buttons along the top, or just start typing what you're looking for (like "table", "embed a link", "code", "quote" and so on) and the menu will filter through options accordingly.

 There are a few things we'd like to call out that are a bit different from Ghost: